 When initiating a provider demographic request for a new location or relocation, all requests must come from the provider on company letterhead.
-This request can be submitted via fax at 2 855-414-2623 or thru the Provider Experience email address: provider.relations@kp.org.
+This request can be submitted via fax at \$855-414-2623 or thru the Provider Experience email address: provider.relations@kp.org.
 The demographic requests will be reviewed by a member of our Provider Contracting team.
 The review process will be completed within thirty (30) business days from date of receipt and a decision will be communicated via letter, unless credentialing is required for the demographic request.
 Please refer to section 10.5 Credentialing and Re-credentialing Process.
 Services should not be rendered to our members at your new location or relocation until your requested change has been approved by Kaiser Permanente.
 Please refer to the following page for a sample of the Provider Demographic Request Form.

-Company Logo or Letterhead

-<<Date>>

-Requestor: Requestor's Correspondence Address: Requestor's Phone #: Email: Tax ID#: Effective date of change(s):

-Reason for the request:

-Address change (Specify if practice location or billing address is changing)

-- Specify if adding or deleting address - Include old and new demographic information when sending request (Street Address, City, State, Zip, Phone, Fax, Tax ID and NPI) - Billing/Payment Address/Tax ID/NPI - Management Correspondence Address (include Phone & Fax Number)

-Practice location addition

-- Include new demographic information when sending request (Street Address, City, State, Zip, Phone, Fax, Tax ID and NPI of Location) - Billing/Payment Address/Tax ID/NPI

-Adding a provider to an existing group or deleting a provider from an existing group

-- Specify if adding or deleting provider

-- Include the information listed below if adding or deleting a provider:

-- First Name, Middle initial, and Last Name

-- Gender

-- Title (MD, CRP, CRNP, PA etc.)

-- Date of Birth

-- NPI#

-- CAQH #

-- UPIN or SSN

-- Medicare #

-- Medicaid Participation State(s)

-- Medicaid #

-- Practicing Specialty

-Practicing Service Location only (include Phone & Fax Number)

-- Indicate whether practicing location is hospital-based or office-based

-- Billing/Payment Address (include W-9)

-- Management Correspondence Address (include Phone & Fax Number)

-- Hospital Privileges

-- Foreign Languages

-- Effective Date

-- Provider Panel Status: Open or Closed

-\\A copy of provider licenses in all practicing states is required\\

-Changing the Tax Identification Number and/or the name of an existing group

-- Include old and new Tax ID Number and/or group name - Include effective date of the new Tax ID Number and/or group name - Include a signed and dated copy of the new W-9 - Billing/Payment Address - Management Correspondence Address (include Phone & Fax Number)

-\\Email the request to the Provider Demographics Department at Provider.Demographics@kp.org or fax to 855-414-2623
+Company Logo or Letterhead < <date>></date> Requestor: Requestor's Correspondence Address: Requestor's Phone #: Email: Tax ID#: Effective date of change(s): Reason for the request: Address change (Specify if practice location or billing address is changing) Specify if adding or deleting address Include old and new demographic information when sending request (Street Address, City, State, Zip, Phone, Fax, Tax ID and NPI) Billing/Payment Address/Tax ID/NPI Management Correspondence Address (include Phone & Fax Number) Practice location addition □ Include new demographic information when sending request (Street Address, City, State, Zip, Phone, Fax, Tax ID and NPI of Location) □ Billing/Payment Address/Tax ID/NPI Adding a provider to an existing group or deleting a provider from an existing group Specify if adding or deleting provider Include the information listed below if adding or deleting a provider: First Name, Middle initial, and Last Name Gender Changing the Tax Identification Number and/or the name of an existing group Include old and new Tax ID Number and/or group name Include effective date of the new Tax ID Number and/or group name Include a signed and dated copy of the new W-9 Billing/Payment Address Management Correspondence Address (include Phone & Fax Number) Email the request to the Provider Demographics Department at Provider.Demographics@kp.org or fax to 855-414-2623